I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

-When organizing clients’ homes, they are often surprised by an unpleasant by-product of the process: the unforeseen accumulation of paper and other items that seem not to have a definite place in the home.
+When organizing clients’ homes, they are often surprised by an unpleasant by-product: the unforeseen accumulation of paper and other items that don’t have a definite place in the house.

 We gather all paper, including magazines, brochures, children’s papers, and projects.
 These should be addressed later by the client.
 We can’t save our clients from doing this work.